edoswaldgo/edoswaldgo.github.io/_posts/2020-08-17-replicating-lightroom-mobile-using-rawtherapee.md

 <figure>
   <img src="/assets/img/blog/photography/raw-therapee/coffee-watch-raw-therapee-adobe-standard-no-nr.jpg"
-       alt="Image exported using Raw therapee with Adobe Standard Profile">
+       alt="Image exported using RawTherapee with Adobe Standard Profile">
 </figure>

-In my opinion, the new Raw Therapee output is way way better than its default.
+In my opinion, the new RawTherapee output is way way better than its default.
 Grains and details are already visible.
 Greenish tint is gone and skin tone looks more natural.

 For the browns, they look less orangy now.
 But when compared again to Lightroom, the shade is still far off.
 Brightness difference is very minor and can easily be adjusted.

 <figure class="third">
   <a href="/assets/img/blog/photography/raw-therapee/coffee-watch-raw-therapee-default.jpg">
     <img src="/assets/img/blog/photography/raw-therapee/coffee-watch-raw-therapee-default.jpg"
-         alt="Image exported using Raw therapee default">
+         alt="Image exported using RawTherapee default">
   </a>
   <a href="/assets/img/blog/photography/raw-therapee/coffee-watch-raw-therapee-adobe-standard-no-nr.jpg">
     <img src="/assets/img/blog/photography/raw-therapee/coffee-watch-raw-therapee-adobe-standard-no-nr.jpg"
-         alt="Image exported using Raw therapee with Adobe Standard Profile">
+         alt="Image exported using RawTherapee with Adobe Standard Profile">
   </a>
   <a href="/assets/img/blog/photography/raw-therapee/coffee-watch-lightroom-default.jpg">
     <img src="/assets/img/blog/photography/raw-therapee/coffee-watch-lightroom-default.jpg"
          alt="Image exported using Adobe Lightroom Mobile">
   </a>
-  <figcaption>(L to R) Raw Therapee (Default), Raw Therapee (Adobe DCP), and Lightroom Mobile</figcaption>
+  <figcaption>(L to R) RawTherapee (Default), RawTherapee (Adobe DCP), and Lightroom Mobile</figcaption>
 </figure>

 ## Conclusion

 Replicating the exact output as Lightroom can not easily be done with few change of settings.
 Further adjustment of colors is needed to really align them.

 With those minor changes, the image really improved a lot especially the skin tone.
-If you are someone who is not particular with the color differences, or someone who has his/her own presets, using Raw Therapee is definitely a great option.
+If you are someone who is not particular with the color differences, or someone who has his/her own presets, using RawTherapee is definitely a great option.

-Will I switch from using Lightroom Mobile (free version) to Raw Therapee?
+Will I switch from using Lightroom Mobile (free version) to RawTherapee?
 My answer is still a no as my use case hasn't changed since then.
 I don't process a lot of images and I really love the UX of the mobile app.

 Hope you like my small experiment and do suggest some tips if you know other settings to be modified.